-Post announcements on the Honors Canvas page, and Honors Center bulletin board.
-Work with the LMC Experience and Student Activities to publicize upcoming event.
-Send Honors texts and Twitter reminders.
+Post announcements on the Honors Instagram account and Honors Center bulletin board.
+Work with the LMC Experience and Student Activities to publicize upcoming events.

 Historian

 Maintain a scrapbook and/or blog for the Honors Program, Take and post photos on the Honors Instagram account and Honors Center bulletin board.